Skip to main contentSkip to docs navigation

 })

-A method call on a transitioning component is ignored.
-To chain transitions, listen for the previous one's completion event:
+A method call on a component that is still transitioning is ignored.
+To chain transitions, wait for the completion event:

 const carouselEl = document.querySelector('#myCarousel')